+Madeleine "Maddy"

-Madeleine "Maddy" J. LaCoille (Bonin) passed away peacefully surrounded by her family on 2 March 2023 in Orange City Fl, she was 83 years young.
+J. LaCoille (Bonin)

+passed away peacefully surrounded by her

+family on 2 March

+2023 in Orange City

+Fl, she was 83 years

+young.

 Maddy was born in Putnam, CT on 16 November 1939 to Hurside and Margaret Bonin.
 Maddy was a graduate of Saint Mary's Elementary School, Putnam Catholic Academy High School, and Saint Francis School of Radiology.
-She spent most of her life as a homemaker.
+She spent most of her life as a home-maker.
 She loved to dance, loved watching sports, knitting, word search puzzles, travel, and had a beautiful singing voice.
-She adored the color purple. and Orange City, FL where she was a resident for the last 27 years.
+She adored the color purple.
+Born and raised in Putnam, she also lived in Quinebaug, CT, Deltona, FL, and Orange City, FL where she was a resident for the last 27 years.
 Preceding her in death were her parents, her husband Wilfred LaCoille, and a son Richard.
 Maddy is survived by 3 siblings: Gertrude (George) Bordua, Louise (David) Laurens, and Peter (Melissa) Bonin.
 She is also survived by 3 children: Peter (Annette) Tetreault, Michelle (Randy) Beasley and Denise Lemire.
 She also leaves eleven grandchildren and ten great grandchildren along with a special friend Richard Marchese.
 A funeral mass will be held at Saint Mary's Church on July 8, 2023, at 10:30 am.
 She will be laid to rest next to her husband Wilfred in West Thompson Cemetery.
-In lieu of flowers, please make donations to Saint Mary's Church
+In lieu of flowers, please make donations to Saint Mary's Church in Putnam, Connecticut.
+Eugene J. LaCoille, 91